GIScience/ohsome-api/docs/source/reference.rst

 ..
 [1] Keep in mind that osm ids are not unique between osm types.
 In order to include only a specific object the id needs to be used together with an osm type filter.
 Alternatively, one can also use the combined type+id filter (e.g. `id:node/1234`).
 ..
 [2] The lower or upper bound of a range may be omitted to indicate that the values are only to be limited to be "up to" or "starting from" the given value, respectively.
 For example: `id:(10..)` will accept all entities with an id of 10 or higher.
 ..
 [3] The `changeset` filters can only be used in `contribution` based API endpoints.
 ..
-[4] This is using the `"Polsbyâ€“Popper test" score`_ where all values fall in the interval 0 to 1 and 1 represents a perfect circle.
+[4] This is using the `"Polsby–Popper test" score`_ where all values fall in the interval 0 to 1 and 1 represents a perfect circle.
 ..
-[5] This is using the `rectilinearity measurement by Å½uniÄ‡ and Rosin`_ where all values fall in the interval 0 to 1 and 1 represents a perfectly rectilinear geometry.
+[5] This is using the `rectilinearity measurement by Žunić and Rosin`_ where all values fall in the interval 0 to 1 and 1 represents a perfectly rectilinear geometry.
-.. _"Polsbyâ€“Popper test" score: https://en.wikipedia.org/wiki/Polsby%E2%80%93Popper_test
+.. _"Polsby–Popper test" score: https://en.wikipedia.org/wiki/Polsby%E2%80%93Popper_test
-.. _rectilinearity measurement by Å½uniÄ‡ and Rosin: https://www.researchgate.net/publication/221304067_A_Rectilinearity_Measurement_for_Polygons)
+.. _rectilinearity measurement by Žunić and Rosin: https://www.researchgate.net/publication/221304067_A_Rectilinearity_Measurement_for_Polygons)

 |